 Get a managed instance group name or URL

-gcloud, you can use a managed instance group name, while the API requires a fully-qualified URL.
+gcloud, command-line tool, you can use a managed instance group name, while the API requires a fully-qualified URL.

 To get the URL to an existing managed instance group, you can use either the

 instance-groups managed list [INSTANCE_GROUP] --uricommand.
 For example, the following command provides the URL of a managed instance group in the us-central1-f zone: